north-numerical-computing/cpfloat/README.md

 # Licensing information

-CPFloat is distributed under the GNU Lesser General Public License, Version 2.1 or later.
-The terms of the GNU General Public License, Version 2, and of the Lesser GNU General Public License, Version 2.1, are in the [LICENSES](LICENSES) folder.
+CPFloat is distributed under the GNU Lesser General Public License, Version 2.1 or later (see [LICENSE.md](LICENSE.md)).
 Please contact us if you would like to use CPFloat in an open source project distributed under the terms of a license that is incompatible with the GNU LGPL.
 We might be able to relicense the software for you.

 The PCG Library is distributed under the terms of either the [Apache License, Version 2.0](https://raw.githubusercontent.com/imneme/pcg-c/master/LICENSE-APACHE.txt) or the [Expat License](https://raw.githubusercontent.com/imneme/pcg-c/master/LICENSE-MIT.txt), at the option of the user.